 For many, ‘Made in China’ or ‘Made in India’ imply derivative products manufactured at low cost in sweatshops.
 Some cast this as a mark of shame.
 But if Forbes’ latest list of World’s Most Innovative Companies is anything to go by, perceptions of Asian companies are changing rapidly.

 Of the 25 companies listed, 9 are from Asia:

 - 4 from China

 - 2 from Japan.

-And while you might expect to see consumer electronics, automotive and perhaps also BPO firms represented, firms in the beverages, construction and internet sectors are also baking innovation into their veins.
+One might reasonably expect to see consumer electronics, automotive and perhaps also BPO firms represented.
+Yet beverage, construction and internet companies are also baking innovation into their veins.